Kinds-of-Intelligence-CFI/animal-ai/README.md

 Juliani, A., Berges, V., Vckay, E., Gao, Y., Henry, H., Mattar, M., Lange, D. (2018).
 [Unity: A General Platform for Intelligent Agents.](https://arxiv.org/abs/1809.02627) *arXiv preprint arXiv:1809.02627*

 Documentation for [ML-Agents](https://github.com/Unity-Technologies/ml-agents) should be consulted if you want additional resources.

+We maintain a fork of Unity ML-Agents to support Animal-AI at https://github.com/Kinds-of-Intelligence-CFI/ml-agents .

 ## The Animal-AI Community